 If you’re reading this, you’ve made it through the holidays, and if you’re feeling saturated and foggy, you’re not alone.
 Too often, year-end indulging can overrun our minds and bodies, so that by the time the new year rolls in, everyone’s ready for change.

 Don’t worry, we’ve got you covered!
 There’s no better way to start a fresh, new year than by changing your lifestyle to live healthier.
 That’s why we’ve teamed up with Dry Feb, a fundraising campaign that challenges social drinkers to change their habits during the entire month of February.
 It may sound daunting but trust us – the benefits will help shape 2023 into your best year yet.
 Here’s why:

 1. You'll help people affected by cancer

 Going dry this February is a win-win situation.
 Your decision to go alcohol-free will kick-start your healthy lifestyle AND support people living with cancer across Canada.
-Signing up for Dry Feb gives you the incredibly rewarding experience of fundraising for the Canadian Cancer Society to support game-changing cancer research and compassionate support services, like transportation to appointments or wigs for women who have undergone cancer treatment.
+Signing up for Dry Feb gives you the incredibly rewarding experience of fundraising for the Canadian Cancer Society to support game-changing cancer research and compassionate support services, like transportation to appointments or wigs for individuals who have undergone cancer treatment.